MStokluska/GraphQL-Tutorial/readme.md

 ## Summary

-I think by now you should have a good idea what you can do with GraphQL and what is the difference between GraphQL and REST - all those queries and mutations we went through used one endpoint and the client dictates what he wants from the server which can hugely improve the speed of our responses!
-Another huge success of GraphQL is that it allows receiving many resources in a single request!
-Imagine that on one of your pages you need access to both tasks and user - you can do it by sending one query!
-To me, understanding GraphQL changed the way I look at client-server architecture - simply because I'm finding it so amazing and easy to work with that I regret I only got to know it now!
-I really do hope you will enjoy it as well!
+I think by now you should have a good idea what you can do with GraphQL and what is the difference between GraphQL and REST.
+All of the queries and mutations we went through used one endpoint, and the client dictates what it wants from the server which can hugely improve the speed of our responses.
+Another huge advantage with GraphQL is that it allows receiving many resources in a single request.
+So if you need access to both tasks and user you can do it by sending one query.
+Personally, understanding GraphQL has changed the way I now look at client-server architecture.
+I'm finding it so amazing and easy to work with, that I regret only getting to know it now.
+I really hope you will enjoy it as well!

-Now, let's head straight for our last part - absolutely mind-blowing [Graphback](https://dev.to/mstokluska/graphback-38en-temp-slug-5939347?preview=1896530eda5cbfedb0a4577a495ef66b1470d7d6327e75f108e3dfff33b527d1fd6285419679d44653956648ca0741e0e82fc84d545ede7e7faccaa5)!
+Now, let's head straight for our last part, the absolutely mind-blowing [Graphback](https://dev.to/mstokluska/graphback-38en-temp-slug-5939347?preview=1896530eda5cbfedb0a4577a495ef66b1470d7d6327e75f108e3dfff33b527d1fd6285419679d44653956648ca0741e0e82fc84d545ede7e7faccaa5)!